DeveloperTani/Iot-edge/README.md

 ## 🚧 Future Plans

 - Logic separation into multiple modules with custom routes ✅
+- Build a custom Wi-fi "thermostat" using an ESP32, temp sensor and a relay ✅
+- Read and process live data from the ESP32 thermostat
 - Implement cloud-to-device (C2D) messaging
 - Support direct method invocation from the cloud
-- Build a custom "thermostat" using an ESP32 with a temperature sensor + 5v relay
-- Read and process live data from the ESP32 thermostat
 - Connecting data stream to Power BI (If I get Microsoft dev program access)